one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 └── README.md
 ```

-Now, copy the content from template  `Dockerfile` and `docker-compose.yml` files provided below and paste it into newly
+Now, copy the content from the template  `Dockerfile` and `docker-compose.yml` files provided below and paste it into newly
 created __Dockerfile__ and __docker-compose.yml__ files in your project.

 `FOR GRADLE PROJECT:`